stevenwdv/setup-fasm/README.md

 setup-fasm
 ==========

 This action downloads the specified edition and version of [flat assembler](https://flatassembler.net/) and adds it to PATH.

-Available for Windows, Linux, and *nix.
+Available for Windows, Linux, and *nix systems supporting ELF binaries (not macOS).

 Usage
 -----